Ottawa Gatineau Geoheritage

 Photo by Q. Gall.

 Stromatolites are biosedimentary structures built up during sedimentation by cyanobacteria.
 Layers were built up as the cyanobacteria grew up through successive depositions of lime muds to create rounded, domed structures.
 At Westboro Beach, the bedrock shows vertical cross-sections through these fossils.
-The fossils here are lined up with those seen in plain view near the Québec side of the Champlain Bridge.
+These stromatolite limestones are part of the Ordovician Pamelia Formation, and can be correlated with the stromatolite limestone on the Quebec side of the Champlain Bridge (STOP 4).
+Orthocone fossils and trace fossils can be seen in the limestone stair steps.